bipu1417/Food-delivery-App/README.md

-# NamasteReactCourse

-# PARCEL :
-- Dev Build
-- Local Server
-- HMR - Hot Module Replacement - Instant refresh
-- File Watching Algorithm - written in C++
-- Caching - Faster Builds
-- Image Optimization
-- Minification of files
-- Bundling of files
-- Compress files
-- Consistent Hashing
-- Code Splitting
-- Differential Bundling - support older browsers
-- Diagnostic
-- Error Handling
-- HTTPS hosting
-- Tree Shaking - remove unused code

-# Food Ordering App - Episode 4
-/**
- * Planing for Namaste Food Delivery App
- * Header
- * - Logo
- * - Nav Items
- * Body
- * - Search
- * - Reastaurant Container
- * - - Reastaurant Cards
- * - - - Image
- * - - - Name of Rest
- * - - - Star rating
- * - - - cuisine
- * - - - delivery time
- * Footer
- * - Copyright
- * - Disclaimer
- * - Links/Address/Contacts etc.
- *
-*/

-# Redux ToolKit
- - Install @reduxjs/toolkit and react-redux
- - Build our own store
- - Connect our store to our App
- - Create slice [Cart Slice]
- - Dispatch(Action)
- - Selector read the data

 # Episode 1:
 ————-

-* VS Code use
+VS Code use
-* Emmet - It generates some code for you/dev.
+Emmet - It generates some code for you/dev.
 Gives smooth developer experience

-* CDN - Content Delivery Network
+CDN - Content Delivery Network

 Library’s are hosted in here, so that dev can use it just by adding the CDN link into the code

-* CrossOrigin -
+CrossOrigin -

-* React.development.js - Core React File which has the core code for react functionalities
+React.development.js - Core React File which has the core code for react functionalities

-* React-dom.development = this is the bridge between React and browsers - because React is being used by Browsers and so many things like android.
+React-dom.development = this is the bridge between React and browsers - because React is being used by Browsers and so many things like android.

 So to connect to each different DOM we have this.